 At Japanese festivals, you'll find yatai - small food stalls that serve up a variety of tasty street food!
 In fact, “yatai gourmet” is an essential part of festival culture.
 Venues are lined with vendors offering a vast array of snacks, from traditional Japanese festival foods like takoyaki and yakisoba to fun sweets like chocolate bananas.

-The combination of delicious street food and traditional celebrations creates a unique cultural experience that can only be found at a Japanese festival!
+The combination of delicious street food and traditional celebrations creates a unique cultural experience found only at Japanese festivals!

-We asked the Kansai Catering Association, which supplies yatai food stalls to various festivals and events, to share the history of Japanese festival stalls and describe recent COVID-related countermeasures.
+We reached out to the Kansai Catering Association, renowned for supplying yatai food stalls to numerous festivals and events, to uncover the rich history behind these iconic festival stalls.

 (Image: PIXTA)